Gate-induced decoupling of surface and bulk state properties in selectively-deposited Bi$_2$Te$_3$ nanoribbons: Abstract

 \section{Abstract}

-Three-dimensional topological insulators (TIs) host helical Dirac surface states at the interface with a trivial insulator.
+{\bf Three-dimensional topological insulators (TIs) host helical Dirac surface states at the interface with a trivial insulator.
 In quasi-one-dimensional TI nanoribbon structures the wave function of surface charges extends phase-coherently along the perimeter of the nanoribbon, resulting in a quantization of transverse surface modes.
 Furthermore, as the inherent spin-momentum locking results in a Berry phase offset of $\pi$ of self-interfering charge carriers an energy gap within the surface state dispersion appears and all states become spin-degenerate.
 We investigate and compare the magnetic field dependent surface state dispersion in selectively deposited Bi$_2$Te$_3$ TI micro- and nanoribbon structures by analysing the gate voltage dependent magnetoconductance at cryogenic temperatures.
-Hall measurements on microribbon field effect devices show a high bulk charge carrier concentration and electrostatic simulations show an inhomogeneous gate potential profile on the perimeter of the TI ribbon.
-In nanoribbon devices we identify a magnetic field dependency of the surface state dispersion as it changes the occupation of transverse subbands close to the Fermi energy.
-We quantify the energetic spacing in between these subbands by measuring the conductance as a function of the applied gate potential and use an electrostatic model that treats the inhomogeneous gate profile and the initial charge carrier densities on the top and bottom surface.
-In the gate voltage dependent transconductance we find oscillations that change their relative phase by $\pi$ at half-integer values of the magnetic flux quantum applied coaxial to the nanoribbon providing evidence for a magnetic flux dependent topological phase transition in narrow, selectively deposited TI nanoribbon devices.\\
+While in wide microribbon devices the field effect mainly changes the amount of bulk charges close to the top surface we identify coherent transverse surface states along the perimeter of the nanoribbon devices responding to a change in top gate potential.
+We quantify the energetic spacing in between these quantized transverse subbands by using an electrostatic model that treats an initial difference in charge carrier densities on the top and bottom surface as well as remaining bulk charges.
+In the gate voltage dependent transconductance we find oscillations that change their relative phase by $\pi$ at half-integer values of the magnetic flux quantum applied coaxial to the nanoribbon, which is a signature for a magnetic flux dependent topological phase transition in narrow, selectively deposited TI nanoribbon devices.}